 Surge staff from OCHA Regional Office as well as a United Nations Disaster Assessment and Coordination (UNDAC) team was subsequently dispatched in the immediate aftermath of the event to support the government-led response.
 The UNDAC team embedded an environmental expert from the United Nations Environment Programme (UNEP)/OCHA Joint Environment Unit (JEU).
-The role of the environmental expert deployed to The Bahamas from 8 to 27 September was to rapidly identify and advise on acute environmental risks on Abaco and Grand Bahama Islands.
+The role of the expert, deployed from 8 to 28 September, was to rapidly identify and advise on acute environmental risks on Abaco and Grand Bahama Islands.

-At the request of the Ministry of the Environment through the Bahamas Environment, Science and Technology (BEST) Commission, an environment team was mobilized.
-It comprised one representative from the BEST Commission, the UNDAC environment lead and two oil spill experts mobilized by the JEU through the European Union Civil Protection Mechanism (UCPM).
-A UCPM liaison officer was subsequently deployed to Grand Bahama Island between 21 and 29 September to provide technical advice on the environmental impacts of the oil spill, in close collaboration with local authorities and the United States Coast Guard.
+At the request of the Ministry of the Environment through the Bahamas Environment, Science and Technology (BEST) Commission, an environment team comprising one representative from the BEST Commission, the UNDAC environment lead, two oil spill experts mobilized by the JEU through the European Union Civil Protection Mechanism (UCPM) and a UCPM liaison officer was subsequently deployed to Grand Bahama Island between 21 and 29 September to provide technical advice on the environmental impacts of the oil spill, in close collaboration with local authorities and the United States Coast Guard.

-&lt;sup>1 MapAction.
+1 MapAction.
 The Bahamas: Hurricane Dorian.
-Coordination sites. https://maps.mapaction.org/dataset/13275a57-719b-4c7f-bebf-bd5d0858d3e6/resource/33a13f7a-bbbc-4e3a-8266-36d28e07d1f1/download/ma058\coordination\sites-300dpi.pdf
+Coordination sites. https://maps.mapaction.org/dataset/13275a57-719b-4c7f-bebf-bd5d0858d3e6/resource/33a13f7a-bbbc-4e3a-8266-36d28e07d1f1/download/ma058_coordination_sites-300dpi.pdf